 Students begin the transition from Reggio-Emilia-inspired instruction into a more modified approach which will equip them for the experience they will encounter in Kindergarten and throughout their years in Lower School.
 Although students do receive more directed instruction in grades Kindergarten through four, there remains a clear emphasis on other strategies consistent with emergent curriculum objectives.
 This is evident in our integration of academic standards into student-directed projects and more pronouncedly in our language arts instruction, which adapts techniques derived from the Units of Study, developed at the Teacher’s College at Columbia University.
 Reading and writing are taught through the workshop approach.
 These methods allow for students to become avid and skilled readers, writers, and inquirers.
 The programs stress the importance of each student directing the development of her own reading and writing projects, guided but not governed by formal instruction and peer review.

-Class projects, designed and developed by students in a manner similar to the investigations conducted in our Early Education Center, provide for collaborations allowing students to realize their own discoveries and thereby continue to feel more fully participatory in their own education.
+Class projects, designed and developed by students in a manner similar to the investigations conducted in our Early School, provide for collaborations allowing students to realize their own discoveries and thereby continue to feel more fully participatory in their own education.
 Such confidence is one of the crucial objectives of Ashley Hall’s mission, and we are constantly seeking to create opportunities for students to assume responsibility for their activities both in and out of the classroom.
 These collaborations encourage cross-curricular studies that reveal to the students how seemingly disparate ‘subjects’ are, in fact, mutually reinforcing disciplines—an understanding which lays the foundation for their future course work in Humanities and the interdisciplinary Oral Defense Projects and Senior Theses in Upper School.

 Lower School Program Highlights: